HLSourceHub/releaseupdater/README.md

 - Copy `update.exe` to your project you want to auto update

 ## Usage Details
-- Will only grab the first release artifact
+- Will only grab the latest release artifact
 - Expects that artifact to be a zip
 - Creates and maintains an `update.txt` with the latest releases' publish timestamp